alexdon256/Power_System_State_Estimation_with_CUDA/README.md

 - C++17 compatible compiler
 - NVIDIA GPU with compute capability 7.5 or higher

+## Library Type

+The project builds as a **shared library (DLL on Windows, .so on Linux)** with all public APIs properly exported.
+This allows:
+- Dynamic linking at runtime
+- Smaller executable sizes
+- Easier library updates without recompiling dependent applications
+- Proper symbol visibility on all platforms

 ## Building

 See [BUILD_CUDA.md](docs/BUILD_CUDA.md) for complete build instructions.